Skip to main content

 Wikipedia

-Brian Douglas Wilson (born June 20, 1942) is an American retired musician, singer, songwriter, and record producer who co-founded the Beach Boys.
-Often called a genius for his novel approaches to pop composition, extraordinary musical aptitude, and mastery of recording techniques, he is widely acknowledged as one of the most innovative and significant songwriters of the 20th century.
-His best-known work is distinguished for its high production values, complex harmonies and orchestrations, layered vocals, and introspective or ingenuous themes.
-Wilson is also known for his formerly high-ranged singing and lifelong struggles with mental illness.
+Brian Douglas Wilson (June 20, 1942 – June 11, 2025) was an American musician, singer, songwriter and record producer who co-founded the Beach Boys and received widespread recognition as one of the most innovative and significant figures in the history of popular music.
+His work was distinguished for its high production values, complex harmonies and orchestrations, vocal layering, and introspective or ingenuous themes.
+He was also known for his versatile head voice and falsetto.

 Editions